Bi1ku/compiler/README.md

-Compiler project to learn C
+Interpreter project to learn C